markjsapp/Swan/README.md

 ## Installation

-Describe the installation process for your project, e.g.:

 git clone https://github.com/yourusername/yourproject.git
 cd yourproject
 npm install

 ## Usage

-Describe how to run the project, e.g.: npm start
+At the moment there are no custom scripts other than running the test: npm start

+Additionally if you want to run a specific test you can a '.only' to an 'it' or 'describe' block.

 ## Libraries

-A quick overview of the libraries/dependencies involved:
+A A quick overview of the libraries/dependencies involved:

 - [Express](https://expressjs.com/) - A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - [Axios](https://axios-http.com/docs/intro): A promise-based HTTP client for making requests to RESTful APIs.
 It is lightweight and easy to use, with built-in support for handling common tasks like making GET and POST requests, handling errors, and more.